xnphls/gym-cosmetics/README.md

 title    0f 17 27 37     0f 21 30 25     transgender
 ```
+There are many other color addresses that can be changed, too, but weren't for the sake of brevity.
+You can change the border colors, the menu colors, the rocket at the end of the game in Qual Mode (although that change I never quite got to work right)... with a bit of hunting and searching and peeking at the palette viewer, you can find what you're searching for.

 ### How the sprites were changed
 The sprite work (which was used for the title logo of the pride rom and the tile changes of the darkmode rom) was done in YY-CHR, whose use is a little more straightforward if you've used image editing software before, but I'll at least show you a screenshot of the `CHR ROM` so you can see which things were altered.
 It's the spritesheet of the Pride rom with no darkmode.
 Note that these are false colors, as the palette is determined outside of the spritesheet.